Are you passionate about creative writing, longing to craft the next great American novel?

 Rising Action in Hansel and Gretel

-Short fairy tales are the easiest to dissect to show examples of various plot elements.
+Short fairy tales are the easiest to dissect for examples of various plot elements.
+To highlight rising action, we’ll use Hansel and Gretel.

 The rising action ends when the climax begins, with the children fighting back against the witch, pushing her into her own oven.